 Their home's purchase can be the largest transaction most people may ever encounter.
 Whether it's a main residence, a seasonal vacation home or a rental fixer upper, purchasing real property is a detailed financial transaction that requires multiple parties to see it through.

 It's likely you are familiar with the parties taking part in the transaction.
 The real estate agent is the most recognizable person in the exchange.
 Then, the lender provides the money required to bankroll the transaction.
 And ensuring all details of the sale are completed and that a clear title passes from the seller to the purchaser is the title company.

-So, who makes sure the property is worth the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Watson Appraisal Services, Inc will ensure, you as an interested party, are informed.